 Job Interview Question: What Are You Passionate About?

-The hiring manager is looking to learn as much as possible about you, and what you can bring to the company in addition to the skills that qualify you for the job.
+The hiring manager is looking to learn as much as possible about you and what you can bring to the company in addition to the skills that qualify you for the job.

 Why Employers Ask What You're Passionate About

-Why do companies want to know about more you than whether you meet the job requirements and are a good fit for the position?
+Why do companies want to know more about you than whether you meet the job requirements and are a good fit for the position?

-How to Respond
+Tips for How to Respond

 Examples of the Best Answers

-- I lost my father to pancreatic cancer and ever since then, I have spent time volunteering to help raise awareness and funding for cancer research.
+- I lost my father to pancreatic cancer and ever since then, I have spent time volunteering to help raise awareness and funds for cancer research.
 I volunteer for PanCan, an advocacy group, and I'm part of their volunteer network.
 One of the things I'm passionate about is assisting in finding a cure, however I can.
 I also love getting to know patients and survivors on a personal level.

 - I'm passionate about painting.
 I take an evening art class once a week and try to find time each weekend to paint.
 Painting is a good way for me to relax after a busy week.
 I also feel that it helps me be more creative in other aspects of my life.
 Some of my most creative solutions to work problems have come when I’m painting in the studio.